parth-io/Learn-CS-and-Coding/Java/Notes.md

          3. Local variables shadow instance variables, to access instance variable, use this.instanceVariable
             1. Constructor parameters can shadow instance variables
          4. Neither can you have static fields inside a method, nor can you have a static field in an inner class (for why, see https://stackoverflow.com/questions/1953530/why-does-java-prohibit-static-fields-in-inner-classes)

    2. Static methods and variables

+      1. Static methods can be called without having to create an object of the class to which the static method belongs
-      1. You cannot access non-static members of a class from a static context
+      2. You cannot access non-static members of a class from a static context
-      2. Static fields and methods are not thread-safe
+      3. Static fields and methods are not thread-safe
          1. *Did not understand this*
             1. Initialization is an important aspect of a static block.
 Static fields or variables are initialized after the class is loaded into memory.
 The order of initialization is from top to bottom, in the same order in which they are declared in the source file of the Java class.
 Since static fields are initialized in a thread-safe manner, this process is also used to implement the Singleton pattern.
 If you are not using an Enum as a Singleton for some reason, then you have a good alternative.
 But in this case, you must take into account that this is not a "lazy" initialization.
 This means that the static field will be initialized even BEFORE someone "asks" for it.
 If an object is resource-heavy or rarely used, then initializing it in a static block won't work in your favor.
             2. https://www.geeksforgeeks.org/singleton-class-java/, https://en.wikipedia.org/wiki/Singleton_pattern